Lay Member Workshops

 Reentry COPE: Experiencing the Effects of Incarceration with Families in the Community

 The Reentry Cost of Poverty Experience (COPE) Simulation places participants in the challenges families face during a loved ones return from prison.
 Participation in the Reentry COPE simulation acts as a catalyst to increase urgency and engagement around ministries aimed at reducing incarceration and recidivism throughout Ohio.
 Reentry COPE is a “must do” experience for lay leaders, mission teams, Freedom School coordinators, prison/jail ministers, and social justice advocates who want to make a greater impact in the lives they touch.
 (Seating Capacity is 50 and registered laity should be seated by 7:50 am.)
-Click Here to Register
+As of Friday, June 2 there are 7 openings.

 Robb Tarr, Coach and Evaluator, Think Tank, Springfield